ascasson/appraised/README.md

 In your root directory `touch .env` to create your configuration file.
 Include one line for your GitHub access token `GH_KEY='mysecretkeyhere'`.

 Test it by running `node index.js`.

+## Roadmap - TBD
+This is a fresh project and will take a bit of time to identify some clearer needs.
+There will be a roadmap in the future.
+If you have ideas, comments, or issues, please submit a GitHub issue and tag @ascasson.